The Sovereign SDK Book

 In zk-rollups, we have a slightly different setup.
 Our supply of blockspace is not constant.
 Instead, it's possible to invest more money in proving hardware in order to increase the rollup's throughput.
 However, bringing more prover capacity online takes time.
 Deals have to be negotiated, hardware provisioned, etc. So, in the short term, we model prover capacity as being fixed - and we use EIP-1559 to adjust demand to fit that target.

 In the long run, we want to adjust the gas limit to reflect the actual capacity of available provers.
-To facilitate this, we track the rollup's gas usage and proving throughput (measured in gas per second) over time.
-If rollup blocks are full and provers are able to keep up, we gradually increase the gas limit until blocks are no longer full or provers start to fall behind.
+(Note that this is not yet fully implemented).
+To facilitate this, we will track the rollup's gas usage and proving throughput (measured in gas per second) over time.
+If rollup blocks are full and provers are able to keep up, we will gradually increase the gas limit until blocks are no longer full or provers start to fall behind.

 This still leaves one problem... how do we incentivize provers to bring more hardware online?
 After all, adding more hardware increases the gas limit, which increases the supply of blockspace.
 This causes congestion (and fees) to fall, increasing consumer surplus.
 But provers don't get paid in consumer surplus, they get paid in fees.
 So, adding more hardware hurts provers in two ways.
 It increases their costs, and it reduces the average fee level.
 This means that provers are incentivized to provide as little capacity as possible.